 Who Benefits

-- Teams of 5+: Design docs that actually stay in sync with code
+- Teams of 5+: Design docs that stay in sync with code because they are structurally required to

-- Long-term products: Prevent architecture erosion over time
+- Long-term products: Prevent architecture erosion as engineers rotate and business rules accumulate

 Try It